Hayona/hayona-cookies/readme.txt

 == Screenshots ==

 1. Add a customizable cookie banner to the top of your website.
+2. Use a 'cookiewall' if your theme doesn't work well with the banner.
-2. Add a privacy settings form to a page of your choice
+3. Add a privacy settings form to a page of your choice
-3. Customize the plugin through the options page under Settings » Hayona Cookies
+4. Customize the plugin through the options page under Settings » Cookie Consent

 == Changelog ==